meows/racket/docs/functions-higher.md

 > You may want to review [`lambda`](lambda.md) before going on.

+Now let's try returning something we haven't done before, which is a whole new function that we can later use.

 This function `move` takes a natural input `amount` and returns a function.

 ``` scheme